Warning: The voltages involved with most electrolytic capacitors used in valve based

 have dried out and cannot be reformed in which case they must be replaced.
 A similar

-or more years ago -
+one or two years ago -

 Once the reforming process is complete then the capacitor may be fully discharged with a resistor (not a short circuit), disconnected from the reforming supply and reconnected to its original circuit.
 As soon as any further inspections or tests on the equipment are completed then it may be powered up.

-increases from 50% to 500% after periods in excess of twenty years.
+to see increases from 50% to 500% after periods in excess of twenty years.
 All resistors

 outside of their original tolerance should be replaced -